amitashnanda/Particle-Filter-and-Visual-Inertial-Simultaneous-Localization-and-Mapping/README.md

 ```

 ## Dataset
-The datset is there inside each data folder.
+The datset is there inside the data folder.

 ## Running
 For a local installation, make sure you have pip installed and run: